 - You will also see a whole lot of green lines down the bottom.
 This shows the routing of each station, which, by default, is direct to the master station (the big one on the left).

-- Simply left-click on the slot to open up a menu to choose from the number of plugins.
-There are many here to use, but some of the Principal and more functional ones are:
+- Click the lock to open a menu to choose from a variety of plug-ins.
+Many of them are used here, but some of the main and best ones are:

-- Each of them requires a lesson about the FX types of work, so click on the above links to find some terrific resources.
+- Everyone needs a lesson on the type of currency work, so click the link above to find great resources.

 Settings and Features